 This stroke is really a mix of freestyle (top arm pull and breathing), breaststroke (bottom arm pull and general timing) and side stroke (body positioned on your side and scissor kick).
 Although, you can use a breaststroke kick if you prefer.
 The scissor kick is preferred, as you will have to transition this stroke into the CSS with fins, and that will require scissor and flutter kicks.

 See how lifting the head out of the water affects body position.
 Keep the head down and think like a screwdriver in the water, not a seesaw.

 The first thing a beginner should pick up is the general timing of the stroke.
 Knowing how to sequence the stroke into the following elements is key: top arm pull, bottom arm pull and breathe, kick and recover the arms back to the streamline position.

-The Combat Swimmer Stroke is really just a nickname for a modified side stroke.
-This stroke utilizes the top arm pull like a freestyle pull instead of the shorter stroke of the elementary side stroke.
-The timing is a bit different as well as you will see in this video of a near perfect timing of the stroke and glide.
+The combat swimmer stroke is really just a nickname for a modified side stroke.
+This stroke utilizes the top arm pull like a freestyle pull, instead of the shorter stroke of the elementary side stroke.
+The timing is a bit different as well, as you will see in this video of a near perfect timing of the stroke and glide.

 To get to the training, you need to know how to swim without fins.
 To get through the training, you will need to add fins.
-See video of how to use the CSS with fins to keep your swims efficient so you can go for miles.
+See the video of how to use the CSS with fins to keep your swims efficient so you can go for miles.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.